 A car title is essentially a document that details the proper owner or owners of a car.
 Taking a name off a car title may be necessary for many reasons, such as a death or separation from a spouse and in general any time that one person no longer has or wants ownership rights to a car.
 While talk of car titles can seem confusing, removing a name from a car title does not have to be a painful process if you are prepared.
+And like registration and insurance, it’s a tedious but vital part of being a car owner.

-Part 1 of 1: Taking a name off a car title
+Taking a name off a car title

 Step 1: Apply the principles of a sale to the change of name.
 The party who is having a name removed from the title should fill out the section of the title designated for a car seller.